davewsmith/toydeploy/NOTES.md

 or provision time.
 It's about 7 minutes to build a fresh VM, and 1:20 to do a no-change provision.
 Time to split the playbook into provision and deploy parts.

+## Day 8

+Install uwsgi globally and use it from there.
+Depending on a particular app's virtualenv feels wrong.